roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ![Gigabyte Aorus RTX 3070 Master Unboxing](./img/gigabyte-aorus-master-rtx-3070-unboxing.jpg "Gigabyte Aorus RTX 3070 Master Unboxing")
 <div class="image-title">RTX 3070 Graphic Card</div>

-My GPU holds two slots so I needed to match output covers to replace them with actual GPU I/O ports.
+My GPU holds two slots, so I needed to match output covers to replace them with actual GPU I/O ports.

 ![Graphic Card Covers on the Computer Case](./img/graphic-card-covers.jpg "Graphic Card Covers on the Computer Case")
 <div class="image-title">Graphic Card Covers on the Computer Case</div>

-GPU ports are HDMI and DP with mocks to protected them from the dust.
+GPU ports are HDMIs and DPs with mocks to protected them from the dust.
 On the left side of the I/O steel plate you can see two teeth that helps to mount the graphic card.

 Make sure **use one of these ports to connect your monitor**.
 HDMI port on the motherboard may not work properly.